 Reports detailing performance against this policy or any business critical changes will be reviewed periodically, but at least annually, by the AR&CC.
-Any breaches to this Policy or any incidents must be escalated immediately to the Chairman and Chairman of the AR&CC.
+Any breaches to this Policy or any incidents must be escalated immediately to the Chair of the Board and Chair of the AR&CC.

-This Policy is reviewed every three years taking into account any changes to legislation, or more frequently should a significant change in the business, market or regulatory environment occur.
-The policy was last reviewed in August 2018.
+The Policy is reviewed periodically taking into account any changes to legislation, or more frequently should there be significant change in the business, market or regulatory environment occur.